Solving Modern Procurement Challenges with Intelligent Tools

 To explain the impact of their work to executives and the rest of their organizations, procurement teams need to be able to generate reports.
 This is a critical part of transforming the procurement function from tactical executors to strategic business partners.
 It’s not enough for the team to store and search their contracts, they need to be able to explain the impact of that process to the rest of the organization so they can emerge as a leader.
 It’s also valuable for procurement teams to measure their own performance.
 Regular reporting can help the team identify strengths and weaknesses that would be hard to pinpoint otherwise.

-Intelligent Insights provides easily configurable, custom dashboards for impactful reporting.
+Insight provides easily configurable, custom dashboards for impactful reporting.
 Built-in data visualization technology empowers teams to generate interactive reports showing critical terms without specialized training or coding skills.
 For the procurement team, it’s incredibly valuable to be able to spot anomalies and detect trends with an easy-to-understand, graphical view into key agreement metrics.